 My research has established that there are at least 4000 common English words that have something unpredictable in their spelling.
 Some of them have very little wrong with them.
 For example it may be just one letter as in brother>, which is spelled as if it rhymed with bother>.
 If the word <pheasant>, on the other hand, there are four things you can get wrong - the <ph>, the <ea>, the , and the in <ant> at the end.
-That word takes much more effort and time to learn.
+That word takes much more effort and time to learn example, the words, <any> and <many>, they just have to be learnt individually there/their, it's/ its, too/to/two

 So these 4000 words, some with just one little thing wrong in them, others with several traps, have to be memorised one by one.
-There is no rule by which you can predict how you are going to spell, for example, the words, <any> and <many>, they just have to be learnt individually
+There is no rule by which you can predict how you are going to spell, for